ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 {: #vc_addingservices-prereq}

 * Adding services to vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * Adding services to vCenter Server multizone instances is not supported.
-You can view or delete existing add-on services.
+For multizone instances, you can view or delete existing add-on services.
 If a service is deleted, it cannot be reinstalled.

-## The About service overview and installing a service from the overview
-{: #vc_addingservices-about-page-install}

-The About page for a service provides a high-level description of the service and its features.
-You can also install the service from its overview on a new instance or add the service to an existing instance.

-By default, the service assumes that NSX-T is installed.
-However, if the service does not support NSX-T, it then uses NSX-V for existing instances V4.7 and earlier.
+* By default, the service assumes that VMware NSX-T is installed.
+If NSX-T is not supported for a service, then VMware NSX-V is used, but only for existing instances V4.7 and earlier.

-For more information about the service itself and to order, see the individual topics for the service in the documentation.

 ## Available services for vCenter Server instances
 {: #vc_addingservices-available-services}